 based their theory on Aristotle's Poetics, the Aristotelian concept

 of drama, the drama of catharsis by terror and pity, the drama of

-spectator identification with the actors, the drama of illusion, which
+spectator identification with the actors, the drama of illusion,

-thoughtfulness, an epic theater.
+critical thoughtfulness, an epic theater.

-Brecht regarded a theater of
+Brecht regarded a theater

-the characters on the stage appeared equally indecent to him.
+with the characters on the stage appeared equally indecent to him.
 Such

 an audience, Brecht argues, may indeed leave the theater purged by its

 vicarious emotions, but it will have remained uninstructed and unimproved.